Computer-Society-WSU/SystemOfEquations/ReadME.md

 ---

-# Systems of Equations in Python: A Beginner’s Guide
+# Systems of Equations in Python: A Beginner’s Guide ENGN 107

 Welcome to the **Systems of Equations Workshop**!
 In this workshop, we’ll learn how Python can solve systems of equations — and yes, even calculate how many kombuchas and cappuccinos you ordered.
 (Because who doesn’t need to know the precise extent of their caffeine addiction?)